palant/pfp/README.md

 Installing build prerequisites
 ------------------------------

-In order to build EasyPasswords you will need to install [Node.js](https://nodejs.org/) first.
+In order to build EasyPasswords you will need to install [Node.js](https://nodejs.org/) first (Node 6 or higher is required).
 You will also need [Gulp](http://gulpjs.com/), run the following command to install it (administrator privileges required):

     npm install --global gulp-cli